joergschultzelutter/mpad/docs/COMMANDS/ACTION_KEYWORDS.md

 By default, the program will automatically switch from the metric system (default) to the imperial system if the __sender's__ call sign is from Liberia, Myanmar or the United States (per Wikipedia, these are the only three countries which still use the imperial system over the metric system).

 - metric system (__default__): temperatures in degrees Celsius, speed in km/h, rain levels in cm etc.
-- imperial system: temperatures in degress Fahrenheit, speed in mph, rain levels in inch etc.
+- imperial system: temperatures in degress Fahrenheit, speed in mph etc.

 If you don't want to rely on the automatic mode, you can always override this automated setting by specifying one of the following keywords: